ericacha/news_article/README.md

 <h1> News Article   </h1>
 ####Description

 App allows the user to post a link so that it can share with others.
-Allows others to like the article, leave comments and see the most popular article based on likes listed.
+Allows others to like the article, leave comments and see the most popular article based on likes voted.

 ####April 22nd, 2015 | Erica Cha & Chitra Atmakuru